 …

-destination directional multi-gigabit (DMG) station (STA): A DMG STA that is expected to receive during a time division duplex (TDD) slot, or a DMG STA identified by the destination association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or a contention based access period (CBAP).
+destination directional multi-gigabit (DMG) station (STA) (DMG STA): A DMG STA that is expected to receive during a time division duplex (TDD) slot, or a DMG STA identified by the destination association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or a contention based access period (CBAP).

 …

-high-efficiency (HE) basic service set (BSS): A BSS in which the transmitted Beacon frame includes an HE Operation element.
+high-efficiency (HE) basic service set (BSS) (HE BSS): A BSS in which the transmitted Beacon frame includes an HE Operation element.

-high-efficiency (HE) beacon: A Beacon frame transmitted in a HE single-user (SU) physical layer (PHY) protocol data unit (PPDU).
+high-efficiency (HE) beacon (HE beacon): A Beacon frame transmitted in a HE single-user (SU) physical layer (PHY) protocol data unit (PPDU).

-high-efficiency (HE) beamformee: An HE station (STA) that receives an HE physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix.
+high-efficiency (HE) beamformee (HE beamformee): An HE station (STA) that receives an HE physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix.

-high-efficiency (HE) beamformer: An HE station (STA) that transmits an HE physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.
+high-efficiency (HE) beamformer (HE beamformer): An HE station (STA) that transmits an HE physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.

 …

-station (STA) 2G4: A STA that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).
+station (STA) 2G4 (STA 2G4): A STA that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).

-station (STA) 5G: A STA that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).
+station (STA) 5G (STA 5G): A STA that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).

-station (STA) 6G: A STA that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950(#2333) for the entry in the “Channel starting frequency” column of Table E-4 (Global operating classes).(11ax)
+station (STA) 6G (STA 6G): A STA that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950(#2333) for the entry in the “Channel starting frequency” column of Table E-4 (Global operating classes).(11ax)

-sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.
+sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU) (S1G_1M PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.

 Alternative 2:

-sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.
+sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): (S1G_1M PPDU) A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.

 Alternative 3:

 sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.
+(S1G_1M PPDU)

 …